Happiness should be our most natural state, since our only purpose in life is to embrace every aspect of life and live as fully as we possibly can.

 People will ask why you laugh so much, and you can simply tell them that you are happy!

-Let not happiness come from emotional states you choose because you judge.
+Let this not come from emotional states you choose because you judge.
 Let it come because you look at what is truly wondrous in life and your soul fills with breathlessness and awe.
 Therein lies a happiness that is incomprehensible in our three dimensional form.

 Return to Purpose Driven Life from Happiness